luloxi/Lancers/README.md

 - **Multi-language support**: Switch between languages
 - **Educational Content**: Include step-by-step guides and tutorials

-# 🛍️ Development
+# 🌊 Development

+## 📅 Current tasks

+Currently this project is being built in public.

+📥 To see current development tasks, [see here](https://trello.com/b/r6iJyZtR/basedshop)

 ## 🛠️ Technical details

 ⚙️ Built using Foundry, NextJS, RainbowKit, Wagmi, Viem, and Typescript,

-🔗 To be deployed on Base and/or EVM compatible chains
+🔗 To be deployed on Base and/or other EVM compatible chains

-📥 To see current development tasks, [see here](https://lulox.notion.site/BasedShop-11e13362a5748056b5bfe8bc5d4ff260?pvs=4)

 ## 📚 Prerequisites